thereisnotime/KubernetesPlayground/servernetes/README.md

 Even compiled languages like Rust and Typescript, without having to worry about the pipelines (not very useful though).

+What is the use case?
+I don't know yet, but it's fun to play with.

+Interesting things to note:

+- You can use configMaps as libraries to share between pods

 ## Usage

 First `cd` into the folder of the language you want to use, then: